Harshal0902/Impractical-Hackers-2/README.md

 We are using GitHub for the following reasons:

-- **Setting up the project**: GitHub makes it easy to set up a project and get started.
+- **Collaboration**: GitHub makes it easy to share code with others and helps a lot in collaboration.
-- **GitHub Project**: For planning and keeping track of our project and its progress using GitHub projects.
+- **GitHub Project**: We also used GitHub for planning and keeping track of our project and its progress with the help of the - GitHub project management tool.
+- **Using PRs and Issues**: We are doing multiple PRs and building multiple issues to keep on track of the project.

 ## 🧠 Challenges we ran into